 A statutory Will allows you to make or change a Will on behalf of someone else where that person lacks the mental capacity to do it themselves.

-Given that one of the fundamental conditions for signing a Will is that the person making the Will (the testator) has the mental capacity to do so, the procedure for overriding this and allowing someone else to do it for them is very involved.
+Given that one of the fundamental conditions for signing a Will is that the person making the Will (the testator) has the mental capacity to do so, the procedure for overriding this and allowing someone else to do it for them is very complex.
 It requires help from specialist lawyers.

 There can be various reasons for making a statutory Will such as the person currently has no Will in place or their current Will makes inadequate provision for carers or other people in the person’s life.